netrisai/docs/controller-k3s-installation.rst

 Installation with the Let's Encrypt SSL
 ---------------------------------------

 The installation script supports Let's Encrypt SSL generation out-of-box.
-To instruct the installation script to do that use ``--ctl-ssl-issuer`` argument:
+To instruct the installation script to do that use ``--ctl-ssl-issuer`` argument.

+The argument ``--ctl-ssl-issuer`` is passing ``cert-manager.io/cluster-issuer`` value to the ingress resource of the Netris Controller.
+The installation script creates 2 resources type of ClusterIssuer: ``selfsigned`` and ``letsencrypt``, where ``selfsigned`` is just `Cert-Manager self-signed <https://cert-manager.io/docs/configuration/selfsigned/>`_ SSL and the ``letsencrypt`` is the ACME Issuer with `HTTP01 challenge validation <https://cert-manager.io/docs/configuration/acme/http01/>`_.
+When ``--ctl-ssl-issuer`` isn't set installation script is proceeding with ``selfsigned`` ClusterIssuer.

+Run the following command to install Netris Controller and use ``letsencrypt`` ClusterIssuer for SSL generation:

 .. code-block:: shell-session